 Take Care of Yourself

 The only cure for a cold is taking it easy and letting your body focus on fighting the virus.
-Make sure you drink plenty of fluids to stay hydrated and try taking over-the-counter cold medicines to relieve your symptoms.
+Make sure you drink plenty of fluids to stay hydrated and try taking over-the-counter cold medicines and pain relievers to alleviate your symptoms.